X-Fix/ts-poker-planning/.github/CONTRIBUTING.md

 ### Existing Issues

-Once you're comfortable with everything contained in this document you can start looking into the [existing issues](https://github.com/X-Fix/ts-poker-planning/issues) for anything you feel like tackling, especially those with a "help wanted" tag, or a "good first issue" tag if you're a newcomer to contributing to this repository
+Once you're comfortable with everything contained in this document you can start looking into the [existing issues](https://github.com/X-Fix/ts-poker-planning/issues) for anything you feel like tackling, especially those with a ``help wanted`` tag, or a ``good first issue`` tag if you're a newcomer to contributing to this repository

 ### Your Ideas

-As explained more thoroughly below, this project is in part meant to be a playground so once you're familiar with the project you can start adding your own ideas to the Issues list and then working on them.
+As explained more thoroughly below, this project is in part meant to be a playground so once you're familiar with the project you can start adding your own ideas to the ``Issues`` list and then working on them.
 If you are unsure of whether your idea aligns with the project's purpose feel free to contact any of the authors and ask.

 -----